Conservatives hang on to safe eastern Ontario seat in easy byelection win

 OTTAWA — The Conservatives easily hung onto a long-time Tory fiefdom Monday, scoring a convincing victory in a federal byelection held in eastern Ontario.

-With 215 of 238 polls reporting in Leeds-Grenville-Thousand Islands and Rideau Lakes, Conservative candidate Michael Barrett, a municipal councillor, had racked up 58.3 per cent of the vote.
+With all polls reporting in Leeds-Grenville-Thousand Islands and Rideau Lakes, Conservative candidate Michael Barrett, a municipal councillor, had racked up 57.8 per cent of the vote.

-Liberal contender Mary Jean McFall was second with 35.2 per cent, while the NDP and Green contenders brought up the rear with 3.2 and three per cent, respectively.
+Liberal contender Mary Jean McFall was second with 35.8 per cent, while the NDP trailed with with three per cent — just 24 votes ahead of the Greens.

 The riding became vacant when Conservative MP Gord Brown died in May.
 He had been the MP since 2004.